The Greenhouse Effect

 Where the effective density (8) of GHGMs is negligible, photons will not see any GHGMs and will continue up, unabsorbed, to be emitted to space through ‘the window’ (9).

 When a GHGM has absorbed a suitable photon, it becomes ‘excited’ and is less likely to absorb another one.
-Within a short time – it either passes the extra energy to other molecules through collision (average time between collisions is 5/10000000000ths of a second) or could remain ‘excited’ or emit a photon similar to the one just absorbed or possibly absorb another photon to become 'super-excited'.
+Within a short time – it may pass the extra energy to other molecules through collision (average time between collisions is 5/10000000000ths of a second).

 Emission of photons from first-layer molecules